Turning Point Program

 Program participants will complete the following mandatory steps:

 1. Participants will be automatically enrolled into AEP 115 10.
-Shortly thereafter, students will also be assigned to a specific TPP Coach when they are added to a specific lab section of AEP 115 (these sections are designated with letters on your schedule visible in Webster, for example "AEP 115 A").
+Shortly thereafter, students will also be assigned to a specific TPP Coach when they are added to a specific lab section of AEP 115 (these sections are designated with letters on your schedule visible in MyBradley, for example "AEP 115 A").

 TPP Coaches are meant to be additional resources for you.
 They will help you identify areas for improvement and strategies for being a successful college student.
-We recognize that the circumstances that affect students' academic performance vary from student to student, so it is important that you meet with your TPP Coach in order to identify the best resources and tools that will best assist you in your academic recovery.
+We recognize that the circumstances that affect students' academic performance vary from student to student, so it is important that you meet with your TPP Coach to identify the resources and tools that will best assist you in your academic recovery.

 What does it mean to be on Probation?